kris-kuiper/JS-Validator/README.md

 ## Date formating
 JS Validator has multiple date validation rules that require a date format parameter.
 The following characters are recognized in the format parameter string:
 ```
-Y:  A full numeric representation of a year, 4 digits           A full numeric representation of a year, 4 digits
+Y:  	A full numeric representation of a year, 4 digits           	Examples: 1999 or 2003
-y:  A two digit representation of a year                        A two digit representation of a year
+y:  	A two digit representation of a year                        	Examples: 99 or 03
 n:  	Numeric representation of a month, without leading zeros    	1 through 12
 m:  	Numeric representation of a month, with leading zeros       	01 through 12
 d:  	Day of the month, 2 digits with leading zeros               	01 to 31
 j:  	Day of the month without leading zeros                  		1 to 31
 g:  	12-hour format of an hour without leading zeros             	1 through 12
 G:  	24-hour format of an hour without leading zeros             	0 through 23
 h:  	12-hour format of an hour with leading zeros                	01 through 12
 H:  	24-hour format of an hour with leading zeros                	00 through 23
 i:  	Minutes with leading zeros                                  	00 to 59
 s:  	Seconds, with leading zeros                                 	00 through 59
 ```